ConnRaus/StarTeller-CLI/README.md

 3. Set minimum altitude and optional direction filter
 4. Get a CSV with optimal viewing times for each object

-The first run downloads the NGC catalog (~2MB) and calculates night darkness times for the year.
+The first run downloads the NGC catalog and Addendum (~4MB) and calculates night darkness times for the year.
 Both are cached, so subsequent runs are fast.

 ## Output